Is-Nerens/Nodus/README.md

 It uses XML templates for layout, CSS for styling, and a DOM-style tree model that can be manipulated with code.

 <br></br>
-Special thanks to Nick Barker for the work he did on the Clay library [Retained-mode rendering](https://github.com/nicbarker/clay)<br>
+Special thanks to Nick Barker for the work he did on the [Clay](https://github.com/nicbarker/clay) library<br>
 <br></br>

 ## Features: